 tried to do your own tax return, file your own business licenses or edit your own contract, and thought or even shouted "fuuuuuck!"?
 You are not alone, and it doesn't have to be that way.
-That's why I, Braden, your legal/tax gay best friend, am here to empower creatives and entrepreneurs to get their shit legit without the rage and confusion.
+I'm here to help you unf*ck your biz.

 You are the CEO of your business.
 Others can help, but no one is going to take ownership of your passion as much as you.
 The good news is that it does not totally have to suck.
 I can't promise that I'll make contracts as fun as Pinterest.
 But I'll sure as shit try.

 In law school, I had a mantra.
 "If Elle can do it, I can do it."
 And if I can do it, you totally can too.
 Here's the deal.
 You're a smart cookie.
 Unlike Elle, you don't need to know what subject matter jurisdiction is to kill it.
 I'm here to breakdown the essentials.

 Getting good advice isn't necessarily cheap, but you also don't need to hire a boring asshole to mansplain to you in his suit while you swallow your rage staring out of his 39th story window.
 You can also get some more direction than what's offered via online filing services.

 why listen to Braden?
 Well aside from being fun, fabulous, the most smart, and humble, I know some stuff about some stuff.

 Honestly, I'd love to just delete this section, but I also want you to know that I'm not some random guy on the internet trying to sell some stuff.